 Bee Swam Relocation - Private Property

-As Council does not provide a service to relocate bees from private property, we recommend that you do not attempt to remove a bee colony yourself as this is a specialised task.
-Instead, contact one of the many organisations and individuals that are pleased to help you, and help the bees find a more suitable place to make their home.
+Council does not provide a service to relocate bees from private property and it is recommended that you do not attempt to remove a bee colony yourself as this is a specialised task.
+Instead, contact one of the many organisations and individuals that are pleased to assist you, and help the bees find a more suitable place to make their home.

 Who can I contact to remove a swarm of bees?